johnwickerson/HSV/README.md

 * All coursework is due at 23:59 on Friday 13 December 2024 (the last day of Autumn term).

+* The Isabelle coursework for 2024 is [now available](isabelle/2024).

+* The Dafny coursework for 2024 is also [now available](dafny/2024), but please note that you may struggle with it because the corresponding lectures have not been delivered yet!

+* The SymbiYosys coursework for 2024 is not yet available.

 ## Summary of past coursework questions

 Click on the links below to access the coursework questions (with model answers) from previous years.